Samsung/tizen-docs/docs/application/dotnet/guides/index.md

 Using these APIs, you can easily and efficiently add Tizen wearable-specific user interfaces to your Tizen wearable application.
 For more information about these APIs, see [Tizen.Wearable.CircularUI GitHub](https://github.com/Samsung/Tizen.CircularUI).

 ## Tizen OpenTK
-The Tizen OpenTK provides a set of fast and low-level C# bindings for OpenGL?
-ES APIs.
+Tizen OpenTK provides a set of fast and low-level C# bindings for OpenGL&reg; ES APIs.
 From Tizen 5.0, it is integrated with Tizen Application Framework.
-Besides the OpenGL?
-ES APIs, OpenTK also provides several utility libraries including a math or linear algebra package, windowing system, and input handling for application developers.
+So, it allows Tizen app developer to use C# OpenGL&reg; ES APIs in .Net application.

-Using these APIs, you can quickly create graphic applications with the OpenGL?
-ES 2.0, such as: Ambient app, Game, Dynamic partial, Physics effect, and so on.
+Using these APIs, you can quickly create graphic applications with the OpenGL&reg; ES 2.0, such as: Ambient app, Game, Dynamic partial, Physics effect, and so on.
 For more information about these APIs, see [Tizen OpenTK GitHub](https://github.com/TizenAPI/opentk).

 ## TizenFX API